 Installation and Usage

-Using the PYD file is as easy as placing the file in the same folder as your script and importing it.
-If you use an IDE such as PyCharm, the PYI file can be placed in the folder as well so the IDE can better understand the implementation of the PYD.
+Using this extension module is as easy as adding the "appgamekit" folder found in the ZIP download below into your project folder and importing.
+If you use an IDE such as PyCharm, you can add the appgamekit.pyi file to your project folder as well so the IDE can better understand the extension module's contents.

-Once that is done, you're on your way to developing great games with AppGameKit for Python!
+Once this is done, you're on your way to developing great games with AppGameKit for Python!